Layered Opposite Rashba Spin-Orbit Coupling in Bilayer Graphene: Loss of Spin Chirality, Symmetry Breaking and Topological Transition: Introduction

-{\it Introduction}---Monolayer graphene (MLG) has negligible spin-orbit couplings (SOCs), on the order of 10~$\mu{\rm eV}$ \cite{KonGmi,SiPra}, in the unperturbed state due to its high symmetries, typically inversion $(\cal I)$ symmetry, time-reversal $(\cal T)$ symmetry and $z\leftrightarrow-z$ (out of plane) mirror symmetry.
-Inducing SOCs by symmetry breaking paves a distinctive route to explore the application of MLG in spintronics \cite{ManKoo,HanKaw,AvsOch}.
-As one of the most common SOCs, the Rashba SOC (RSOC) \cite{ManKoo} more than 1~meV is relatively easy to achieve in MLG by adatoms \cite{BalKok} or building hetero-interfaces, typically MLG$-$Au \cite{MarVar,FarTan}, under the mechanism of $z\leftrightarrow-z$ mirror symmetry breaking.
-Interestingly, the RSOC in MLG drives in-plane spin chirality on the Fermi loop near each Dirac point \cite{Rashba}.
+Monolayer graphene (MLG) has negligible spin-orbit couplings (SOCs), on the order of 10~$\mu{\rm eV}$ \cite{KonGmi,SiPra}, in the unperturbed state due to its high symmetries, typically inversion $(\cal I)$ symmetry, time-reversal $(\cal T)$ symmetry and $z\leftrightarrow-z$ (out of plane) mirror symmetry.
+Inducing SOC by symmetry breaking opens a distinctive route to explore the application of MLG in spintronics \cite{ManKoo,HanKaw,AvsOch}.
+As one of the most common SOCs, the Rashba SOC (RSOC) \cite{ManKoo} with the strength of more than 1~meV is relatively easily achieved in MLG by adatoms \cite{BalKok} or building hetero-interfaces, typically MLG$-$Au \cite{MarVar,FarTan}, due to $z\leftrightarrow-z$ mirror symmetry breaking.
+Interestingly, the RSOC in MLG induces an in-plane spin chirality manifest in spin-momentum locking and vortex-like spin polarization on the Fermi loop near each Dirac point \cite{Rashba}.

-Bernal-stacked bilayer graphene (BLG) [Fig.~1(a)] is composed of two MLG sheets, which are shifted by one bond length between each other and are weakly coupled by van der Waals (vdW) interaction \cite{McKosh}.
-Similar to the MLG case, the SOCs in the natural-state BLG with $\cal I$ symmetry [see the black point for $\cal I$ center in Fig.~1(a)] and $\cal T$ symmetry are negligible \cite{McKosh,GelSmi}.
-Usually in theoretical model studies \cite{QiaoLi,MirSch,QiaoTse,GelSmi}, the RSOC in BLG is defaulted to be identical in sign or uniform for both layers, and supports in-plane spin chirality in the momentum space \cite{ZhaiJin}.
-This is in principle possible by, for example, applying a vertical electric field, but is highly inefficient because the estimated strength is only about $5~\mu{\rm eV}$ for a field of 1 V~nm$^{-1}$ \cite{HanKaw}.
-To date, the single-interface Rashba effect has been verified in BLG by proximity with transition-metal dichalcogenides \cite{WangChe,AlsAsm}, whereas the double-interface Rashba effect from both the top and bottom sides of BLG \cite{IsLew} is still unclear and rarely explored.
+Bernal-stacked bilayer graphene (BLG) [Fig.~1(a)] consists of two MLG sheets, which are shifted by one bond length between each other and are weakly coupled by van der Waals (vdW) interaction \cite{McKosh}.
+Similarly to the MLG case, the SOCs in the natural-state BLG with $\cal I$ symmetry [see the black point for $\cal I$ center in Fig.~1(a)] and $\cal T$ symmetry are negligible \cite{McKosh,GelSmi}.
+Usually in theoretical model studies \cite{QiaoLi,MirSch,QiaoTse,GelSmi}, the RSOC in BLG is taken to be identical in sign or uniform for both layers, and in this situation it supports the in-plane spin chirality in the momentum space \cite{ZhaiJin}.
+In principle, this situation can be created, for example, by applying a vertical electric field, but this is highly inefficient because the estimated strength is only about $5~\mu{\rm eV}$ for a field of 1 V~nm$^{-1}$ \cite{HanKaw}.
+To date, the single-interface Rashba effect has been verified in BLG by putting it in proximity with transition-metal dichalcogenides \cite{WangChe,AlsAsm}, whereas the double-interface Rashba effect from both the top and bottom sides of BLG \cite{IsLew} is still not well understood and has been rarely explored.